Feed-in tariff: California

 The California Public Utilities Commission (CPUC) approved a feed-in tariff on 31 January 2008 effective immediately.

 In 2010, Marin Energy Authority launched the first Community Choice Aggregate Feed-in Tariff program.
-The program was updated in November 2012, and now offers 20-year fixed-price contracts, with prices varying by energy source (peak, base-load, intermittent) and progress towards the current program cap of 10-MW.
+The program was updated in November 2012, and now offers 20-year fixed-price contracts, with prices varying by energy source (peak, base-load, intermittent) and progress towards the current program cap of 10 MW.

 Municipal utility companies enacted feed in tariff pilot programs in Palo Alto and Los Angeles:

 Palo Alto CLEAN (Clean Local Energy Accessible Now) is a program to purchase up to 4MW of electricity generated by solar electric systems located in CPAU's service territory.
 In 2012 the minimum project size was 100 kW.
-Rates of purchase are between 12.360 ¢/kWh to 14.003 ¢/kWh depending on the length of the contract.
+Rates of purchase are between ¢12.360/kWh to ¢14.003/kWh depending on the length of the contract.
 The city began accepting applications on 2 April 2012.

-On 17 April 2012, Los Angeles Department of Water and Power's Board of Water and Power Commissioners approved a 10 MW FiT Demonstration Program.
+On 17 April 2012, the Los Angeles Department of Water and Power's Board of Water and Power Commissioners approved a 10 MW FiT Demonstration Program.

 As of 1 January 2010 state laws allowed homeowners to sell excess power to the utility.
 Previously the homeowner would get no credit for over-production over the course of the year.
 In order to get the California Solar Initiative (CSI) rebate the customer was not allowed to install a system that deliberately over-produces thereby, encouraging efficiency measures to be installed after solar installation.
-This over-production credit was not available to certain municipal utility customers namely Los Angeles Water and Power.
+This overproduction credit was not available to certain municipal utility customers namely Los Angeles Water and Power.

 Florida

 In February 2009, city commissioners in Gainesville, Florida, approved the nation's first solar feed-in tariff.
 The program was capped at 4 MW per year.
-As of 2011, Gainesville had increased solar generated electricity from 328 kW to 7,391 kW, approximately 1.2% of peak load energy (610 MW).
+As of 2011, Gainesville had increased solar-generated electricity from 328 kW to 7,391 kW, approximately 1.2% of peak load energy (610 MW).
 The program was suspended in 2014 after more than 18 MW of capacity had been installed.